FORTIFY

 Deficiency Symptoms will include fatigue, pale, weakness, fullness in epigastrium, trouble swallowing, coughing, dizziness and passing out, chest pain, trouble breathing, rapid heart beat, blood in stools, low blood pressure, heart murmur, low thyroid (due to inability to convert into thyroid hormones), hunger for strange substances, soreness of the mouth with cracks in the corners, leg cramps, tingling in the feet and hands.
 Iron deficiency, especially when it progresses into full-blown iron deficiency anemia, can cause hair loss.
 It sends your body into survival mode, so your body channels oxygen to support vital functions as opposed to ones like keeping your hair intact.

-In the setting of anemia, low serum ferritin is the most specific lab test for iron deficiency anemia.
-Low ferritin may also indicate hypothyroidism, vitamin C deficiency or celiac disease
+In the setting of true anemia (low serum iron with low Hemaglobin and Hemotocrit), low serum ferritin is the most specific lab test for iron deficiency anemia.
+Low ferritin may also indicate hypothyroidism, vitamin C deficiency or celiac disease.

 Your iron and ferritin levels are very important factor in your health.
 If these levels are low you may have a hard time tolerating thyroid treatment.